Variables

 Human transfer window based instructions for agent |

-When creating an outbound calling task, you can provide user specific context to the agent using context variables.
+Providing User-Specific Context: When creating an outbound calling task, you can provide user-specific context to the agent:

 -